-M.S. degree programs require 33 hours: a minimum of 27 hours of coursework (14 hours must be UGA courses open only to graduate students), 3 hours of AAEC 7000 (Research), and 3 hours of AAEC 7300 (Thesis).
+M.S. degree programs require 35 hours: a minimum of 29 hours of coursework, 3 hours of AAEC 7000 (Research), and 3 hours of AAEC 7300 (Thesis).
 Although a student will register for more than three hours of research, only three hours may be used to meet degree requirements.
 Students must register for 3 hours of AAEC 7300 the semester they graduate.
-Each graduate student pursuing an M.S. degree must have an approved advisory committee consisting of a major professor from within the department with graduate faculty status as chair, and two or more additional members, with at least one with graduate faculty status.
-One of the additional members must also be a member of the departmental faculty.
+Each graduate student pursuing an M.S. degree must have an approved advisory committee consisting of a major professor from within the department with graduate faculty status as chair, and two or more additional members, at least one of whom must have graduate faculty status.
+One of the additional members must also be a member of the department faculty.

 Prerequisites.
 Calculus, intermediate microeconomics, and probability, statistics, or econometrics are prerequisites for the M.S. program.
 Econometrics, intermediate macroeconomics, and linear algebra are recommended for the M.S. program.
-Any student not meeting these prerequisites will take coursework to meet the requirements in addition to the 27 hour minimum.
-As an aid toward filling these prerequisites, an intermediate microeconomics class and a statistics review course will be offered just prior to the fall semester.
-Students taking either of the review courses must prepare to be on campus before they begin, usually in early July.
+Any student not meeting these prerequisites that is accepted into the M.S. program will take coursework, identified through consultation with the graduate coordinator, to meet the requirements prior to beginning the program.

 Advisory Committee.
 Selection of an advisory committee is based on the expressed desires of the student and the availability and willingness of faculty to serve.
-Final approval of the committee is made by the dean of the Graduate School after review and approval by the graduate coordinator.
+Final approval of the committee is made by the Dean of the Graduate School after review and approval by the graduate coordinator.
 The major professor and at least one other member must be a member of the graduate faculty.
-The advisory committee form must be submitted to the graduate coordinator by the mid-point of the student's second semester.
+The advisory committee form must be submitted to the Graduate School by the mid-point of the student's second semester.
 The form is available on the Graduate School website.

 Program of Study.
 A student's program of study (courses) and thesis outline are developed in consultation with his or her advisory committee.
-This program of study is subject to approval by the graduate coordinator and the dean of the Graduate School.
+This program of study is subject to approval by the graduate coordinator and Dean of the Graduate School.
 The minimum residence requirement is one academic year.
 A student's program of study should be approved by the graduate coordinator no later than the beginning of finals week in the second semester.
 The program of study form is also available on the Graduate School website.
 While an advisory committee will provide guidance in initiating a thesis and in conducting the research, the responsibility for the completion of the thesis is entirely that of the graduate student.
 The normal time for completing an acceptable M.S. thesis is six months full-time.
 From the thesis, a student is required to prepare, with the supervision and assistance of the advisory committee, a manuscript for publication.
-All master's students are required to give a departmental seminar on their thesis research prior to their graduation.
-The seminar must be scheduled with the chair of the Communications committee at least two weeks in advance.
+All master's students are required to give an oral presentation in the department on their thesis research prior to their graduation.
+The presentation must be scheduled with the Graduate Program Administrator (Laura Alfonso) at least two weeks in advance.
+All M.S. students are expected but not required to present a paper or poster at a professional conference at least once before graduation.

-Sample of First Fall Semester M.S.
+First Fall Semester M.S.
 Courses

-AAEC 6580-6580L Microeconomics: Theory with Applications I 4 hours AAEC 6610-6610L Quantitative Techniques in Agricultural Economics 4 hours AAEC 8210 Macroeconomic Issues in Agricultural and Natural Resources 3 hours AAEC 8010 Seminar Program 1 hour AAEC 7000 Research 6 hours
+AAEC 6580-6580L Microeconomics: Theory with Applications I 4 hours AAEC 6610-6610L Quantitative Techniques in Agricultural Economics 4 hours AAEC 8010 Seminar Program 1 hour Elective or ENVM 6650 Environmental Economics 3 hours AAEC 7000 Research 6 hours